• Skip to primary navigation

 Sorrel can be found in Caribbean specialty stores, and some major grocery stores, in both fresh and dried forms.

-The dried ones are generally easier to find all year long and are easier to store since they last for a very long time.
-You can also buy them online from Amazon.
+The dried ones are generally easier to find throughout the year and are easier to store, as they last for a very long time.
+You can also buy dried sorrel online from Amazon.

 What to Cook with Sorrel?